evo-mark/vue3-splitting/README.md

 	wordOffset: number; // Start counting words with this number
 	charOffset: number; // Start counting chars with this number
 	wrapperTag: string; // HTML tag to use for the wrapper element
-	wrapperClass: string; // Class applied to the wrapper element
 	lineTag: keyof HTMLElementTagNameMap; // HTML tag to use for each line element
 	lineClass: string;  // Class applied to line elements
 	wordTag: keyof HTMLElementTagNameMap; // HTML tag to use for each word element